History of the Midwest Mechanics Seminar

 A surprising amount of what was put in place early on remains in force today.
 The per school honorarium or reimbursement for travel expenses stands at $400 currently (in 2002), and the convention that each host is responsible for local expenses is still applied, although restaurants are probably the more common venue for meals rather than people's homes.
 The participating schools vote on a ballot of potential speakers each year, the vote at each school being arranged by the coordinator at that school.
 Individuals working in the Midwest are not 'eligible' for invitation.
 We have frequent visitors from overseas - the contribution per school and the general price of airfares have allowed us regularly to invite speakers from Europe and have them accept the invitation.

-Hodge recounted a couple of anecdotes from his many years coordinating the Seminar:
+Hodge recounted another anecdote from his many years coordinating the Seminar:

 "One of our early speakers was very much aware of his own importance.
 At the time I believe our honorarium was $125 per school.
 His typed letter of acceptance included something like, 'an honorarium of $3,000 per lecture would be a better indication of my worth', but handwritten in the margin was, 'I said $300, but my secretary misread it.
 I suppose that given the attitude of college administrators, either figure is equally unrealistic'.